tennashi/lsp_spec_ja/README.md

  * Contains additional diagnostic information about the context in which
  * a code action is run.
  */
-interface CodeActionContext {
+export interface CodeActionContext {
 	/**
-	 * An array of diagnostics.
+	 * An array of diagnostics known on the client side overlapping the range provided to the
+	 * `textDocument/codeAction` request.
+They are provided so that the server knows which
+	 * errors are currently presented to the user for the given range.
+There is no guarantee
+	 * that these accurately reflect the error state of the resource.
+The primary parameter
+	 * to compute code actions is the provided range.
 	 */
 	diagnostics: Diagnostic[];